 Andrea Brokenshire shares how to apply hand and traditional stitching when creating her wonderful masterpiece quilts.

-Andrea then takes her silk charmeuse to the next level with a little paint, Mistyfuse and Select Appli Web.
+Andrea then takes her silk charmeuse to the next level with a little paint, Mistyfuse and Quilters Select Appli-Web.

 Follow along as Melody Crust shows us the beauty of applying her straight and curved line approach to quilting.
 You will find all of this in her book Stitching Through the Layers.
 Melody demonstrates her approach with her thread choices of Superior Threads MasterPiece and Superior Threads Razzle Dazzle in the bobbin approach.